Kamran Mirza: Rise to power

 Kamran was granted the governorship of Qandahar and Kabul in 1522.
-After Babur's death in 1530, the throne passed to Humayun, but Kamran retained his territories and began expanding his power independently.
+After Babur's death in 1530, the throne passed to Humayun, but Kamran retained his territories and began to expand his power independently.
 He marched into Punjab and took control of Lahore and Multan, two vital regions.
-This arrangement, rooted in the Timurid tradition of appanage governance, enabled Kamran to build his own military, court, and administration, parallel to that of the emperor.
+This arrangement, rooted in the Timurid tradition of appanage governance, enabled Kamran to build his own military, court, and administration, parallel to the emperor's own.
 Initially, Humayun accepted this arrangement and even issued coins bearing both of their names, suggesting a joint rule or symbolic unity.
 However, Kamran soon began striking coins in his own name alone and assumed the royal title of Badshah, a clear assertion of sovereignty.

 At first, Kamran provided limited support to Humayun in military campaigns, including the siege of Chunar in 1531.
 However, as his personal power grew, his cooperation waned.
 He increasingly pursued his own ambitions, often acting at cross-purposes with Humayun’s imperial policies.
 The relationship between the two brothers rapidly deteriorated during the 1540s, especially after the rise of Sher Shah Suri.
 During this critical period, Kamran refused to assist Humayun against Sher Shah, seeking instead to preserve his own territory and possibly claim the throne himself.
+Kamran assumed the title Padshah-i Ghazi, and a royal farman in the National Museum, New Delhi bears a seal dated 1539–40, with all references to Humayun omitted, indicating his assumption of sovereignty.
 After Humayun was defeated at the battle of Kannauj in 1540 and fled eastward, Kamran attempted to strike his own deals with Sher Shah, further isolating his brother.

 Conflict with Humayun

 Following Humayun’s exile to Persia in 1543, Kamran emerged as the most powerful Mughal in the subcontinent.
 However, his own campaigns lacked coherence, and his attempts to take control of Delhi faltered.
 Meanwhile, Humayun, with Safavid assistance, returned to Kabul in 1545 and expelled Kamran from the city.
 Kamran briefly regained Kabul the following year, but was decisively defeated in successive battles.
-He also briefly reigned over Lahore, and the surrounding territories as an independent ruler.
+He also briefly reigned over Lahore and the surrounding territories as an independent ruler.
 His authority extended through key portions of the northwest subcontinent, though he never succeeded in establishing stable rule due to continuous infighting and local resistance.
 Over the next several years, Kamran made desperate attempts to regain territory and legitimacy.
-He allied with Afghan nobles, raised rebellions, and tried to resist the increasingly consolidated power of Humayun, but without success.
+He allied with Afghan nobles, raised rebellions, and tried to resist Humayun's increasingly consolidated power, but without success.

-Capture and Blinding
+Capture and blinding

 By 1553, after multiple defeats and betrayals, Kamran was captured by Ghakkar chieftains and handed over to Humayun.
 Humayun’s nobles demanded Kamran's execution, but Humayun—honoring Babur’s dying injunction not to harm his brothers—chose instead to have him blinded.

 According to court chronicler Jauhar, Kamran endured the blinding with great fortitude, reciting prayers during the ordeal.
 His only request was that the executioners not press too hard on his knees.